YuchiQiu/TopFit/README.md

 ### ESM module
 Follow the instruction to install [ESM](https://github.com/facebookresearch/esm), and download pretrain weights for both esm1b and esm1v models.

-## Conda environments for two sequence-based modules
+## Conda environments for two special sequence-based modules
 The two modules below require different environment than above.
 Please create the conda environment below when using them.

 1. [DeepSequence VAE](https://github.com/debbiemarkslab/DeepSequence) is implemented by python2.7.
 Built the conda environment for it: `conda env create -f deep_sequence.yml`.
 Also follow the instruction to install this repo, and write the repo path in variable `WORKING_DIR` in both `src/vae_train.py` and `src/vae_inference.py`.
 This package is implemented by THEANO, please set up the CUDA environment for it to accelerate the VAE model training.